 Overview of the Dewalt DCBL722P1

-- Power: The Dewalt DCBL722P1 is a cordless blower with a maximum air volume rating of 450 cubic feet per minute (CFM) and an air speed of 125 MPH.
+- Power: This cordless leaf blower features a maximum air volume rating of 450 CFM and an air speed rating of 125 MPH.

 - Power delivery: Dewalt designed this unit and its brushless, battery-operated motor with top-of-the-food-chain maneuverability in mind.
 The DCBL722P1 doesn’t need to be plugged in, so you can take it anywhere easily.

-- Battery: Its 5 Ah 20 V Li-ion battery (1 DCB205 battery included) offers a maximum autonomy of 20 minutes on a full charge.
+- Battery: Its 5 Ah 20 V Li-ion battery (1 DCB205 battery combo included) means that a user can operate the DCBL722P1 for an estimated 20 minutes on a full charge.

-- Handling: It’s handheld, so naturally it’s easier to handle and carry than larger leaf blowers, such as backpack models or walk-behinds.
+- Handling: Being handheld, this blower has a good maneuverability and is meant to be easier to carry around over a small period of time.
 Among other cordless handheld blowers, the Dewalt DCBL722P1 can be considered light, weighing only 6.8 lbs, battery included.

 - Noise: Its noise rating of 66 dB can be considered the standard for similar electric handheld blowers.